Irratzo/Containers/content/work_contain.rst

 the `/bin/echo` command has been run within the container, passing the input `Hello World!`.
 The command has echoed the provided input to the console and the container has terminated.

-.. exercise :: Basic exercise: Running a different command within the "hello-world" container
+.. exercise:: Basic exercise: Running a different command within the "hello-world" container

   .. tabs::